tashamina/statistical_tests_summaReranker/README.md

 ### Experimental Settings

 Null Hypothesis: The expected Rouge scores are equal for both systems, there is no statistically significant difference between the two systems.
-ALternative Hypothesis: The expected Rouge scores are not equal for both systems.
+Alternative Hypothesis: The expected Rouge scores are not equal for both systems.
 And one system performs better then that other one.

 - Finetuned Pegasus Baseline vs SummaReranker
 - Pegasus Base model (no fine-tuning) vs SummaReranker